compiler-research/compiler-research.github.io/_posts/2025-05-18-Advanced-symbol-resolution-and-reoptimization-for-clang-repl.md

 ---
 title: "Advanced symbol resolution and re-optimization for Clang-Repl"
 layout: post
-excerpt: "Advanced symbol resolution and reoptimization for Clang-Repl is a Google Summer of Code 2025 project.
+excerpt: "Advanced symbol resolution and re-optimization for Clang-Repl is a Google Summer of Code 2025 project.
 It aims to improve Clang-Repl and ORC JIT by adding support for automatically loading dynamic libraries when symbols are missing.
 This removes the need for users to load libraries manually and makes things work more smoothly."
 sitemap: false
 author: Sahil Patidar
 permalink: blogs/gsoc25_sahil_introduction_blog/
-banner_image: /images/blog/gsoc-banner.png
+banner_image: /images/blog/gsoc_clang_repl.jpeg
 date: 2025-05-18
 tags: gsoc llvm clang-repl orc-jit auto-loading
 ---